10 Autumn Activities for Kids with Autism

 The outdoors are a sensory playground, especially in autumn.
 Head out on a treasure hunt with your kiddo to look for items traditionally found in fall and use it as an opportunity to talk about the transition of the season.
 Seek out a red leaf, yellow leaf, acorn, pine cone, pine needles and any other seasonal features in your area.
 Don’t forget to discuss each one and what makes it interesting or special.

 Enjoying s’mores is of course delicious any time of year, but there is something about the fall weather that welcomes the roasting of marshmallows.
 Again, this activity is all about engaging (and discussing) each of those senses.
 If the idea of an open fire makes you nervous, other options are to heat them over a small charcoal grill or even roast in the oven for the same gooey taste.
 Before jumping all in on this one, make sure your child does not have any swallowing-related feeding challenges.

 8. Go on a hayride

-This is the year with the best weather for a hayride.
+This is the time of year with the best weather for a hayride.
 The cool vehicle, big hay bales, bumpy ride and wind in the face make it an activity like nonother.
-Many places that offer hayrides have other children’s activities, like some of the spots we found in Kentucky that have bounce houses or giant sandboxes filled with corn.
+Many places that offer hayrides have other children’s activities, like some of the spots we found in Kentucky and the West Coast of Florida that have bounce houses or giant sandboxes filled with corn.
 A hayride is not for everyone, as those with sensory challenges may not enjoy it.
-If crowds pose an issue, just go to watch it or call ahead to see if you can arrange a private ride on an off day that is tailored for your family.
+If crowds pose an issue, opt to watch versus ride, or call ahead to see if you can arrange a private ride on an off day that is tailored for your family.
 There are tons of haunted hayrides this time of year, so whichever route you choose, make sure your tickets get you on a kid-friendly version for your little ones.